Issues

 Chatting with Korbit

-On any given comment that Korbit raises on your PR, you can have a discussion with Korbit by tagging @korbit-ai.
+On any given comment that Korbit raises on your pull request, you can have a discussion with Korbit by tagging @korbit-ai.

 korbit convo screenshot